m-carbon-m/python-projects/README.md

 ## Python Projects
-Collection of files with python exercises
+Collection of files with python exercises.